 What is the Human Growth Hormone?

 The human growth hormone is a hormone which naturally occurs in our bodies and is made by the pituitary.
 The pituitary gland regulates the production of all the hormones in the body.
-Dr. Ghayouri M.D. is an experienced endocrinologist and does HGH therapy in San Diego.

 What is Adult Human Growth Hormone Deficiency?

 Growth hormone is responsible for a child growing to become a full sized adult.
 It has been safely used for this purpose in children since 1983.
-Growth hormone has been FDA approved for use in adults who are deficient in growth hormone since 1996.

 Growth Hormone deficiency in adults can either be a continuation of a childhood condition or be newly acquired.
 Adults with this deficiency have decreased muscle mass, increased fat mass, and decreased bone mineral density, and many have decreased strength, endurance, and well-being.
 Overall these symptoms can be somewhat generalized and vague and include fatigue, depression, insomnia, loss of muscle tone and increased fat around the waistline.
 However, adults who are deficient in growth hormone have a two to three fold increase in premature heart disease and an increased incidence of diabetes, hypertension, and stroke .
 A Growth Hormone stimulation test is necessary for diagnosis.
 Testing may not be necessary if three or more other pituitary hormones are shown to be deficient and insulin-like growth factor 1 (IGF-1) levels are below normal.
-There is a natural decline in growth hormone that occurs with aging and this does not necessarily indicate a need for growth hormone therapy.
+There is a natural decline in growth hormone that occurs with aging and this does not require growth hormone therapy.
 Vigorous physical activity in older individuals may slow down the typical decline of aging.

 What are the Side Effects Associated with Human Growth Hormone Therapy?